Horn Response, Hiss and Equalization

 -

-While EQ adjustments might influence how the DSP perceives the S/N ratio, the impact on hiss is still minimal.
+EQ adjustments may influence how the DSP perceives the S/N ratio, but impact on hiss is minimal.

 -

 From the amplifier’s perspective, there’s no change in S/N ratio.
-Even in situations where we push constant directivity beyond its limits, the decrease in S/N ratio on a well-designed horn is minimal (typically 1-2 dB).
+Even pushing constant directivity beyond limits reduces it only by 1-2 dB.

 -